India's 1st IRDAI Approved Insurance Web Aggregator

 • Suriname

-• Venenzuela
+• Venezuela

 • Puerto Rico

-Although travel insurance gives you cover for a host of issues such as baggage loss, dental treatment, baggage loss, trip cancellation, highjack allowance etc.
+Although travel insurance gives you cover for a host of issues such as baggage loss, dental treatment, baggage loss, trip cancellation, highjack allowance, etc.

 Some medical benefits included in travel insurance include:

-Medical Evacuation: In case of the insured person needs to be moved from one location to another to provide some specific kind of treatment, the costs involved would be covered
+In case of the insured person needs to be moved from one location to another to provide some specific kind of treatment, the costs involved would be covered

-Hospital Daily Allowance: A cash allowance is paid for each day of hospitalization.
+A cash allowance is paid for each day of hospitalization.
 This is usually for the miscellaneous expenses which are incurred.

-Balance Treatment back in India: In case the insured person comes back to India and needs to treatment for the same medical condition, the costs are borne by the policy for a specified period of say 30 days.
+In case the insured person comes back to India and needs treatment for the same medical condition, the costs are borne by the policy for a specified period of say 30 days.